HimanshuBaswal/Customer-Success-Dashboard/README.md

 #### 2019
   - This year had 11% return date and 70% On-time delivery rate.
-  - Throughout the year sales were low as 25K and only 3rd Quarter saw decent sales.
+  - Throughout the year sales were as low as 25K and only 3rd Quarter saw decent sales.
   - Mississippi generated 70K in sales followed by Flo rida at 66K.
   - 10% less customers returned this year.
   - Customers coming from ads type had higher return rate at 13%.